 Here is an excerpt from the St Ronan's Church Anthology about the church history:

-In celebration of St Ronan
+In celebration of Saint Ronan

-The name of “St Ronan” may be traced to the Eastbourne pioneer period of 1890’s.
+The name of “Saint Ronan” may be traced to the Eastbourne pioneer period of 1890’s.
 As pioneers, Mrs and Dr Wallace McKenzie, a retired Wellington eye specialist, came to live in Brown Bay.
 He bought a large block of land in the area called Okiwi-iti, or Brown Bay, extending from the Post Office promontory to the present Titoki Street.
 The question of a church site arose and after consultations with Rev James Paterson, Dr Mckenzie donated the present site for a Presbyterian church.

 Our Ministers